terraform-community-modules/tf_aws_availability_zones/README.md

 terraform-azs
 =============

-Terraform module to get the AZs you have access to
+Terraform module to get the AZs you have access to.

+Reads a set of accounts from ~/.aws/credentials and queries each region to find the AZs you can use in that region

+Needs the aws cli installed to shell out to

 Input variables: